jayllfpt/food-chatbot/README.md

 - Suggests restaurants based on criteria and location
 - Integrates with OpenStreetMap API to find nearby restaurants
 - Provides fallback suggestions when no restaurants are found
+- Uses AI to rank restaurants based on criteria relevance
+- Maintains conversation context for more natural interactions
+- Automatically suggests additional criteria based on user preferences
+- Uses standardized prompt templates for consistent AI responses
+- **NEW:** Improved user experience with custom keyboards
+- **NEW:** Typing indicators for better feedback
+- **NEW:** Intelligent error handling with context-specific messages
+- **NEW:** Ability to cancel operations at any point
+- **NEW:** Centralized fallback handling for consistent error recovery

 ## Conversation Flow

 1. User asks about food suggestions in natural language
 2. Bot uses Gemini to detect food-related intent
 3. Bot asks for food criteria (e.g., "nướng", "cay", "hải sản")
+4. Bot suggests additional criteria based on user's initial input
-4. User provides criteria and confirms with "xác nhận" (confirm)
+5. User provides criteria and confirms with "xác nhận" (confirm)
-5. Bot asks for user's location
+6. Bot asks for user's location
-6. User shares location
+7. User shares location
+8. Bot shows "typing" indicator while processing
-7. Bot searches for restaurants near the user's location based on criteria
+9. Bot searches for restaurants near the user's location based on criteria
+10. Bot ranks restaurants by relevance to the criteria
-8. Bot returns top 3 restaurants or suggests dishes if no restaurants are found
+11. Bot returns top 3 restaurants or suggests dishes if no restaurants are found
+12. Bot provides quick action buttons for next steps

 ## Project Structure